-Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990
+Best of 2016 Films, Egypt and the US by Sherif M. Awad

-Best of 2016 Films, Egypt and the US
+Best Films of 2016 – Egypt and the US

-Top Best Worldwide Box Office (Figures in Million Dollars)
+Top Worldwide Box Office

-1-Captain America: Civil War ($1,153)
+1. Captain America: Civil War ($1,153 million)

 Directors: Anthony Russo, Joe Russo